lollcat/se3-augmented-coupling-flows/README.md

 -`bijector_scale_and_shift_along_vector.py` identity init is not giving valid grads

 Then
+ - Clean codebase, make more modular (e.g. have separate section for making the equivariant function so we don't pass these arguments around)
  - Make proper SE(n) net.
  - For NICE flow we will need some scaling transforms.
 This could be done with a scaling layer applied to the base distribution.
  - Test jacobian determinant (test normalizing constant using IS?)